SSWConsulting/SSW.Rules.Content/rules/when-to-use-low-code/rule.md

 ---

-# Consider Using Microsoft Power Platform When:
+# Consider Using Microsoft Power Platform When

 - **Data Architecture Simplification is Needed**: If your business doesn't want to spend significant resources on creating a data model from scratch and prefers a robust, continuously updated model.